pkt-cash/ns-projects/projects/2019_12_16_MultiSig_QT_Wallet.md

 1. The ability to get your public key for any non-multisig address was added.
 2. The ability to view you wallet seed was added, but this only works if you aren't running a legacy wallet ie. (wallet.db)
 3. The ability to resync your wallet was added.
+4. A DMG file is available as part of the PKT Cash Wallet releases [here](https://github.com/artrepreneur/PKT-Cash-Wallet/releases)